Our Response to Climate Change

 Shell’s Net Carbon Footprint Ambition

-Our aim is to reduce our global NCF by around 30% by 2035, and by around 65% by 2050, in step with society.
+Our aim is to reduce our global NCF by around 30% by 2035, and by around 65% by 2050, keeping in pace with society.
 And we have linked our near-term targets to executive pay.

 Achieving our ambition starts with ensuring our operations use energy as efficiently as possible.
 But this covers less than 15% of the greenhouse gas associated with our energy products.
 The rest are caused when customers use our products: by driving their cars, for example.